idia640/presentations/week10/PITCHME.md

 - Principle of least effort
 - Coherent (consistent) behavior

 Brings change and effects that last.
-No need for continued reinforcement
+No need for continued reinforcement.

 ---